SeleniumHQ/seleniumhq.github.io/docs_source_files/content/grid/grid_4/components_of_a_grid.pt-br.md

 forwarding a request to the Node.
 The Router will ask the Session Map for the Node associated to a session id.

+## New Session Queue

+New Session Queue holds all the new session requests in a FIFO order.
+It has configurable parameters for setting the request timeout and request retry interval.

+The Router adds the new session request to the New Session Queue and waits for the response.
+The New Session Queue regularly checks if any request in the queue has timed out, if so the request is rejected and removed immediately.

+The Distributor regularly checks if a slot is available.
+If so, the Distributor requests the New Session Queue for the first matching request.
+The Distributor then attempts to create a new session.

+Once the requested capabilities match the capabilities of any of the free Node slots, the Distributor attempts to get the available slot.
+If all the slots are busy, the Distributor will ask the queue to add the request to the front of the queue.
+If request times out while retrying or adding to the front of the queue it is rejected.

+After a session is created successfully, the Distributor sends the session information to the New Session Queue.
+The New Session Queue sends the response back to the client.

 ## Enfileirador de Sessão, Fila de Sessão

 O Enfileirador de Sessão é o único